sodadata/docs/soda-cl/filters.md

 # Filters and variables
 *Last modified on {% last_modified_at %}*

-Use filters or variables to specify portions of data in your dataset against which Soda Core executes checks during a scan.
+Use filters or variables to specify portions of data in your dataset against which Soda Library executes checks during a scan.
 {% include code-header.html %}
 ```yaml
 # In-check filter